scopatz/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

     handled by the user.
 However, with the recent advent of flmake - a Python workflow management utility for FLASH - such tasks may be performed in a fully reproducible way.
 The methods that flmake implements are widely applicable outside of the FLASH code.
-This paper aims to dissemenate these methods and, more importantly, an example user interface for them.
+This paper aims to disseminate these methods and, more importantly, an example user interface for them.

 .. class:: keywords